Struct biodivine_lib_bdd::Bdd

 pub fn project(&self, variables: &[BddVariable]) -> Bdd

-Eliminate all given variables from the Bdd
+Eliminate all given variables from the Bdd.
+This is a generalized variant

-of var_projection
+of var_projection.

-This can be used to implement operations like domain
+This can be used to implement operations like domain and range of

 a certain relation.